 On the other hand, pickiness could also be indicative of health issues.
 Your dog might be experiencing oral or digestive issues preventing him from eating dry food.

-In this article, I’ll discuss all the possible reasons why your dog doesn’t eat dry food.
-I’ve also listed a variety of easy solutions to encourage your pup to eat.
+In this article, I’ll discuss why your dog won’t eat his dry food.
+I’ve also listed some easy solutions to encourage your pup to eat.

 Let’s get right into it!

-Here are some possible reasons why your dog won’t eat his dry food:
+Here are some reasons why your dog won’t eat his dry food:

 Let’s explore these further…